redhat-ai-services/kubeflow-pipelines-examples/README.md

 # kubeflow-examples

-This repo is intended to provide examples for
+This repo is intended to provide examples for different features of kubeflow pipelines on OpenShift.

 ## Quick Start